 Pirate Portal: A secure, personalized gateway where VC students can access important College information, check email, access Canvas, register for courses, check grades, and more.

-Prerequisite: A defined set of criteria that must be met to enter a program.
+Prerequisite: A defined set of criteria that must be met to enter a program or take a course.

-Registration: The process of signing up or enrolling in applicable courses towards your academic pursuits.
+Registration: The process where students sign up or enroll in applicable courses towards their academic pursuits.